Alexandru2984/Micu-s_market_de_imbunatit/README.md

 # Micu’s Market — Django Marketplace

-A production‑ready Django marketplace for listing & buying/selling items.
+A production-ready Django marketplace for listing & buying/selling items.
-Includes authentication with email confirmation (django‑allauth), category tree with icons, image galleries per listing, user profiles with avatars, favorites, reviews, pagination, and a clean production deploy (Gunicorn + Nginx + HTTPS).
+It includes authentication with email confirmation (django-allauth), a category tree with icons, image galleries per listing, user profiles with avatars, favorites, reviews, search & pagination, and a clean production deploy (Gunicorn + Nginx + HTTPS).

 > Project root assumed as `/home/micu/Micu_market`.
 Adjust paths for your environment.